joseph-carlson/joseph-carlson.github.io/content/case-studies/stuxnet.md

 title: 'Stuxnet'
 tags: ['networking', 'ics']
 ---
-## Stuxnet - a wake up call for ICS
+## Stuxnet - a wake up call for ICS Security

 the story begins with...